 Activity from between 7 days ago and 3 days ago

-The Shell Activities feature is automatically enabled for your existing CWP portal, and is part of any CWP Enterprise or Managed subscription.
+The Shell Activities feature is automatically enabled for your existing Red Canary account, and is part of any Linux EDR Enterprise or Managed subscription.

-Q: Does this add new detection capabilities to CWP?
+Does this add new detection capabilities to Linux EDR?

-A: Red Canary constantly adds and adjusts detection capabilities, and we already review all shell commands for potentially malicious behavior.
-Shell Activities does not add any new detection capabilities, but instead shows you what we collect for your further review and analysis.
+Red Canary constantly adds and adjusts detection capabilities, and we already review shell commands for potentially malicious behavior.
+Shell Activities does not add any new detection capabilities but shows you what we collect for your further review and analysis.

-A: You can search back through 1 month of commands run in your workloads.
+You can search back through one month of commands run in your workloads.
 Red Canary still archives up to a year of your data, including shell commands run.

-A: If a workload is still syncing with Red Canary, we may show "no_endpoint" as the temporary hostname in Shell Activities.
-The hostname will be automatically updated once the workload fully checks in with Red Canary.
+If a workload is still syncing with Red Canary, we may show "no_endpoint" as the temporary hostname in Shell Activities.
+The hostname will automatically update once the workload fully checks in with Red Canary.

-A: Yes!
-Any paid CWP account (Enterprise/Managed) has access to Shell Activities.
+Yes!
+Any paid Linux EDR account (Enterprise/Managed) has access to Shell Activities.
 Shell Activities will not be shown for any devices with a Free license.

-A: No!
-Shell Activities is included with any paid CWP plan.
+No!
+Shell Activities is included with any paid Linux EDR plan.